Leicester (village), New York

 Leicester is a village in the town of Leicester, Livingston County, New York, United States.
 The population was 468 at the 2010 census, out of 2,200 in the entire town of Leicester.
 The village and town are named after Leicester Phelps, an early inhabitant.

 History

 The village was formerly called "Leister" and "Moscow".
 It was incorporated in 1850.

+In 1917 settlement was renamed to "Leicester" due to political reasons.

 The Delaware, Lackawanna & Western Railroad Station was added to the National Register of Historic Places in 2005.